H-Qayyum/Deep-Learning-Project-Garbage-Classification/README.md

 # APS360 Project: Fundamentals of Deep Learning
-# Deep Learning Project: Garbage Classification
+### Deep Learning Project for Garbage Classification using Pytorch